qonto/prometheus-rds-exporter/CONTRIBUTING.md

 We use [`golangci-lint`](https://github.com/golangci/golangci-lint) for linting the code.
 If it reports an issue and you think that the warning needs to be disregarded or is a false-positive, you can add a special comment `//nolint:linter1[,linter2,...]` before the offending line.
 Use this sparingly though, fixing the code to comply with the linter's recommendation is in general the preferred course of action.

-We also use [`pre-commit`](https://pre-commit.com) to make perfect commits, enable it for this repository with `pre-commit install`.
+We also use [`pre-commit`](https://pre-commit.com) to make perfect commits.
+Enable it for this repository with `pre-commit install`.

 ## Pull Request Checklist

 * Branch from the `main` branch and, if needed, rebase to the current main branch before submitting your pull request.
 If it doesn't merge cleanly with main you may be asked to rebase your changes.

-* Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).
+* Commits should be as small as possible while ensuring each commit is correct independently (i.e., each commit should compile and pass tests).

 * Add tests relevant to the fixed bug or new feature.